 (4) In this section, except where a contrary intention appears —

-“disposition” includes a disclaimer surrender or release; and
+disposition includes a disclaimer surrender or release; and

-“registered disposition” means a disposition which takes effect under the powers conferred by this Act on the registered proprietor of land by way of transfer, lease, mortgage, charge, carbon right, carbon covenant or tree plantation agreement or otherwise.
+registered disposition means a disposition which takes effect under the powers conferred by this Act on the registered proprietor of land by way of transfer, lease, mortgage, charge, carbon right, carbon covenant or tree plantation agreement or otherwise.

 [Section 242 inserted by No. 17 of 1950 s.
 70; amended by No. 81 of 1996 s.
 145(1); No. 56 of 2003 s.
 21.]